 Frequently asked questions about emergency housing assistance

-Counseling is confidential and can also be anonymous - simply ask at the counseling center responsible for you.
+Counseling is confidential and can also be anonymous - simply inquire at the counseling center responsible for you.

 The local authorities and districts are usually responsible for providing advice and combating homelessness.
 They are obliged under the Public Order Authorities Act to provide accommodation for people without shelter.
 In addition, voluntary welfare organizations (Caritas, Red Cross, etc.) and private organizations also provide advice and help in overcoming and combating homelessness.

-You can use the Counseling center finder to find a counseling center near you.
+You canuse the advice center finder to find an advice center near you.

 You do not necessarily need to bring any documents with you to your first interview.
 The following documents may be required for further interviews, if available: